 *3 A non-governmental organization (NGO) managed by a British charity that evaluates the initiatives and information disclosure by companies and local governments in the environmental field in three areas: climate change, water resources, and forest protection.

-Under this item, we have disclosed important climate change-related information (governance, strategy, risk management, indicators, and targets) based on the TCFD recommendations.
+The Matsuda Sangyo Group discloses important climate-related information (governance, strategy, risk management, indicators, and targets) based on the TCFD recommendations.

 In climate scenario analysis, we set out two hypothetical scenarios: the 1.5°C scenario with increased risks for transitioning to a low-carbon/decarbonized society, and the 4°C scenario with increased physical risks accompanying climate change without achieving low-carbon/decarbonization goals.
 Based on these, we select the key drivers for our corporate Group and extract, evaluate, and identify the risks and opportunities.